DIYgod/RSSHub/docs/en/social-media.md

 ### User Profile

 <RouteEn author="MisteryMonster" example="/vimeo/user/filmsupply/picks" path="/vimeo/user/:username/:cat?" paramsDesc={['In this example [https://vimeo.com/filmsupply](https://vimeo.com/filmsupply)  is `filmsupply`', 'deafult for all latest videos, others categories in this example such as `Docmentary`, `Narrative`, `Drama`.
 Set `picks` for promote orders, just orderd like web page.
 When `picks` added, published date won\'t show up']}>
-::: tip Special category name attention
+:::tip Special category name attention

 Some of the categories contain slash like `3D/CG` , must change the slash `/` to the vertical bar`|`.